michelin/kafkactl/README.md

 - `sourceValidationConstraints` applies to source connectors.
 - `sinkValidationConstraints` applies to sink connectors.
 - `classValidationConstraints` applies to connectors of a specific class.

-Validation constraints define a list of properties that must adhere to specific rules set by the `validation-type`.
-If the field is present, it will be validated; otherwise, it can be omitted without causing an error.

 ###### Range